aseawright1/6.Weather_Dashboard/README.md

 # 6.Weather_Dashboard
- See the weather from the city of your choosing
+ See the weather for the city of your choosing